-4.3 In appropriate circumstances we require cover before commencing with legal work on your behalf.
+4.3 We require cover (a deposit) before commencing with legal work on your behalf.

-4.5 Unless you specify otherwise, we limit in our discretion the extent to which we engage advocates on your behalf.
+4.5 Unless you specify otherwise, we use our discretion to engage advocates on your behalf.

-4.7 Time based attendances are determined in accordance with the national and international standard for billing of legal fees, per 6 minutes or part thereof.
+4.7 Time based attendances are determined in accordance with the national international for billing of legal fees per 6 minutes or part thereof.

 4.8 The Practitioner is entitled to request a deposit upon the acceptance of the mandate from you and also to request additional deposits from time to time.